-If lactose is a problem, you can substitute with a lactose free whipping cream, and if animal products is a something you’d like to avoid, you can just use a plant based whipping cream.
+If lactose is a problem, you can substitute it with lactose-free whipping cream, and if animal products is a something you’d like to avoid, you can just use plant-based whipping cream.

 The conclusion of this risalamande recipe

-- A wonderfully creamy pudding with the taste of a full fat cream (unfortunately we cannot get double cream in Denmark)
+- A wonderfully creamy pudding with the taste of full-fat cream (unfortunately we cannot get double cream in Denmark)

-- The taste of some awesome almonds.
+- and The taste of some awesome almonds.
 Get the best that you can.
-My local nut shop has some absolutely delicious Marcona almonds from Spain.
+My local nut shop has some delicious Marcona almonds from Spain.

-- An sweet and deeply flavoured cherry sauce.
+- A sweet and deeply flavored cherry sauce.

 This rice pudding has all of these things in abundance.
 Well, at least if you remember to add the whole almond and buy the present.